eofitg/Hypixel-Query-Robot/README.md

 ------------

 **NOTE:**
-*Don't forget to renew the api key regularly*
+*Remember to renew the api key regularly*